Skip to content

 Some “subjects” really are methods.

-Intuitively, you can see that recitation could be linked to Poetry, or hymn study, or even Shakespeare.
+Intuitively, you can see that recitation could be linked to Poetry, hymn study, or even Shakespeare.
 Copywork could come from any subject with a living book – Literature, History, Biographies, even math or science for fun or to change things up.
 I haven’t listed Narration as a separate subject since it is a method used in many subjects.

 For these method/subjects that are linked to other subjects, then just treat them as a single subject.
 For instance, literature would include reading, narrating and doing copywork.
+Eventually, literature includes recitation and written composition, which are later stages of narration.

 Some subjects are very short